 You can also speak to a dementia specialist Admiral Nurse on Dementia UK’s Helpline, on 0800 888 6687.

 If you or someone you care for has a learning disability or autism

 You may feel worried about Coronavirus and the changes happening in your life.
 This is normal.
 Talk about how you feel with people you can trust.

-Although most people now have to stay at home, try to do the things you would usually do to keep well but safely.
+It is important to try to do the things you would usually do to keep well but safely.
 Click here for some easy read information about what we are now allowed to do and how to stay safe.
 If you have support from family or paid carers make a plan with them for what you can do in the day.
 Try to:

 - keep in touch and talk about how you’re feeling with people you trust (like friends, family and employer) over the phone, internet or keeping a safe distance of at least 2 metres outdoors.
 If you live alone and are not shielding, you can now visit friends or family indoors in one other house but you can only choose one.

-- eat the food you like and get some exercise either at home or once a day, outside if you can (making sure you stay at least 2 metres away from others)
+- eat the food you like and get some exercise either at home or outside if you can (making sure you stay at least 2 metres away from others)

 - make sure you keep taking any medication you are prescribed